-keeping inflation low and stable and promoting maximum sustainable employment.
-For example, when faced with an unwelcome increase in inflation, the Fed has consistently engineered a strong funds rate response.
-Indeed, at times, the Fed has taken preemptive measures, shooting inflation before it "sees the whites of its eyes;" for example, in 1994, it raised the funds rate aggressively in response to indicators suggesting that demand had exceeded capacity in labor and product markets, even though inflation itself had not shown much of a rise.
+sures, shooting inflation before it "sees the whites of its eyes"; for example, in 1994, it raised the funds rate aggressively in response to indicators suggesting that demand had exceeded capacity in labor and product markets, even though inflation itself had not shown much of a rise.
 Likewise, when faced with an unemployment rate that diverges from our best estimates of so-called "full" employment, the Fed's response also has been consistent and strong.
 Consider the start of the 1990s, when the unemployment rate was rising-even though inflation was some distance from price stability, the Fed chose to ease policy.

 This systematic, consistent approach has enhanced the ability of financial markets to anticipate the Fed's response to economic developments and to respond themselves in advance of the Fed.
 Such market responses strengthen and speed the transmission of policy to the economy and conceivably enhance economic stability.
-Moreover, a systematic, consistent approach helps build the public's confidence in the Fed's commitment to low and stable inflation; this confidence, in turn, may well make it easier for the Fed to respond to fluctuations in labor and product markets, because there is less risk that an easing of policy will unleash a wave of inflation fears.
+Moreover, such an approach helps build the public's confidence in the Fed's commitment to low and stable inflation; this, in turn, may well make it easier for the Fed to respond to fluctuations in labor and product markets, because there is less risk that an easing of policy will unleash a wave of inflation fears.